esphome/esphome-docs/esphomeyaml/changelog/index.rst

   flashing on Windows/MacOS machines **without having to install esphomeyaml**.
 So if esphomeyaml for some reason can't find your USB port, you now can use the esphomeflasher app.
 See :ref:`esphomeflasher`.

-- ESP8266s now save the states of lights/switches/... internally and restores them on boot. (:libpr:`258`)
+- ESP8266s now save the states of lights/switches/... internally and restores them on boot.
+  Additionally, esphomelib can now operate in fully offline mode if your WiFi network goes down or the MQTT broker is unreachable, see :ref:`automation-networkless` (:libpr:`258`, :libpr:`267`, :yamlpr:`229`)

 - The :doc:`Over-the-Air Update </esphomeyaml/components/ota>` process was quite buggy sometimes and the Arduino-library esphomelib used was doing some weird stuff.
 The OTA-process has now been completely re-written to be more stable